TUDelft-books/CIEM5000/book/assignment.md

 :nonumber:
 ```

-hich is an exotic mix between the Petronas Twin Towers and the Burj Khalifa.
+hich is an exotic mix of the Petronas Twin Towers and the Burj Khalifa.

 You need to answer the following questions in your report:
 1. Explain in words and math how you adapted/added code and/or procedures to solve this structure.